viet34tqc/notebook/interview.md

 Element:

-- `clientHeight`: height + padding of element. `document.documentElement.clientHeight` returns the viewport height
+- `clientHeight`: height of visible content + padding. `document.documentElement.clientHeight` returns the viewport height
 - `offsetHeight`: height + padding + border of element
 - `getBoundingClientRect()`: return the position of the element that is relative to the **current** viewport.
 The viewport is the area that is being viewed.
 So the returned value of `getBoundingClientRect()` may vary depending on the place we are viewing, normally when you scroll down the `top` and `bottom` will be decreased